abdycoding/abdycoding/README.md

 ## 🤝 Let's Connect!

 I'm always open to collaborate on projects, contribute to open-source, or just have a chat about software testing and development.
 Feel free to drop a message! 😄

----

-By having a profile introduction like this, you give a comprehensive view of your skills, interests, and how people can connect with you.
-It’s personal, informative, and professional!